PneumaSolutions/rim-manual-old/src/workingwithsessions.md

 <!-- end -->

 ## File Transfers
-File transfers are quick and easy, as the standard copy/paste process works across the session.
+RIM provides a simple avenue for transferring files, irrespective of platform used.
 1. Bring up the RIM menu, and click on "Minimize Session."
 Control will be directed back to your computer.
-1. Select the file(s) and/or folder(s) you want to transfer using your file manager of choice.
-It doesn't matter if this is Windows Explorer, or a third party solution such as Total Commander.
+1. Select the file(s) and/or folder(s) you want to transfer using your file manager.
 1. Copy the selected contents to the clipboard in the usual way.
+You will receive a notification that a file is ready to be transferred.
+You have two options.
+    1. If the target is a Mac
+        1. Activate the RIM session menu, and click on the "Transfer File to Target" option.
+        1. Upon completion of the transfer, the target Mac will generate a temporary directory containing the transferred contents.
+These should then be copied and pasted to their intended directories.
+    1. If the target is a Windows machine:
         1. Switch back to the remote session, and locate the folder on the target machine where you wish to paste the content.
         1. Last but not least, paste as you normally would.
 <!-- end -->
-That's it, the content will instantly begin transferring to the target computer!
 Note that the transfer time will depend entirely on the size of the content being sent as well as your network speed.
 ## Remote Accessibility Module
 Whether you're assisting a user who doesn't use a screen reader, or you're diagnosing an issue with a malfunctioning screen reader, RIM is fully prepared to come to your aid.
 The remote accessibility module consists of two components:
 * An addon for the [NVDA screen reader](https://nvaccess.org) that enables the screen reader to receive output from the remote computer